Pawel12314/deskreservation/readme.txt

 UWAGA!

 Jestem w trakcie pracy nad tym projektem.
-Nie jest to finalna werja.
+Nie jest to finalna wersja.

 Caution!
 This project is in development.
 This is not final version